crate/crate/docs/sql/statements/insert.rst

     the number of rows for which the ``INSERT`` succeeded.
     Please refer to :ref:`dml` for more details.

+    Inserting data from a query uses :ref:`Overload Protection <overload_protection>` to ensure other queries can still perform.
+Please change these settings during large inserts if needed.

 The optional ``RETURNING`` clause causes the ``INSERT`` statement to compute and return values from each row inserted (or updated, in the case of ``ON CONFLICT DO UPDATE``).
 You can take advantage of this behavior to obtain values